 Water Quality

-Euphyllia is a coral Genus name that includes those corals commonly known as Torch, Frogspawn, and Hammer corals.
+Euphyllia are a coral Genus name that includes those corals commonly known as Torch, Frogspawn, and Hammer corals.
 All are common LPS corals that exhibit large, fleshy tentacle heads over skeletons that are normally either branching or wall patterned.
 They are most easily distinguished from one another by the shape of the tentacles, although some specimens may show mixed characteristics that make an absolute ID tricky.

 Lighting should be moderate as well as water flow.
 These corals have a sharp skeleton at the base of the polyp and excessive flow can cause tearing.
 They may also fail to fully expand under high flow conditions.
 Euphyllia prefers a tank placement at mid-level or higher.
 Somewhat forgiving of temporary nutrient level lapses.
 Maintain proper Calcium, Alkalinity, and Magnesium levels for skeletal growth.